amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 `O(1)` describes algorithms that takes the same amount of time to compute regardless of the input size.

 For instance, if a function takes the identical time to process 10 elements as well as 1 million items, then we say that it has a constant growth rate or `O(1)`.
-Let’s see some explanations.
+Let’s see some cases.

   ## Odd or Even